aleksnavratil/afterburner/README.md

 # afterburner
 _One of the faster ways to learn a spoken human language._

-You might also be interested in the "Afterburner Cartridge Factory" helper program for constructing afterburner cartridges, which is [here](https://github.com/aleksnavratil/afterburner-cartridge-factory).
-Note that currently "factory" is a bit of a misnomer, since cartridge construction is still pretty manual.

 ## What's the point of this program

 The point of this program is to teach you to be plausibly conversant in a spoken human language, such as Italian or Polish.
 This program is substantially an open-source clone/blatant ripoff of [language101.com](https://language101.com/)'s excellent software.
 It is designed such that it can work with many languages, but the only one that's built so far is Italian.